 - If it is too stiff, add some milk.
 Start with 1 tablespoon and increase gradually until you achieve your desired consistency.
 Since the buttercream will be used for piping work, it should not be too soft.

-Frosting the coffee cupcakes with coffee buttercream
+Frosting the cupcakes

 - Fit your piping bag with star tip 2D.
 Fill the piping bag with coffee buttercream.